The Skin Cancer Foundation recommends doing a monthly self-exam to check for signs of skin cancer.

 Florida has one of the highest rates of melanoma in the United States.
 When you’re in the sun often, it’s important to keep yourself protected.
 It’s also important to conduct regular self-exams so you can identify anything suspicious before it can turn into something worse.
 Skin cancer is highly curable if caught and treated early.

-The Skin Cancer Foundation recommends doing a monthly self-exam to check for signs of skin cancer.
-Here’s tips on how to do it and what to look for.
+Here’s tips on how to do your skin cancer self exam and what to look for.

 How to do a skin cancer self exam